 'Structural hedge' An interest rate hedge which functions to reduce the impact of the volatility of short-term interest rate movements on positions that exist within the balance sheet that carry interest rates that do not re-price with market rates.
-See also equity structural hedge and product structural hedge.
+See 'Equity structural hedge' and 'Product structural hedge'.

-'Structured Investment Vehicles (SIVs)' SPEs (Special Purpose Entities) which invest in diversified portfolios of interest earning assets to take advantage of the spread differentials between the assets in the SIV and the funding cost.
+'Structured Investment Vehicles (SIVs)' Special Purpose Entities (SPEs) which invest in diversified portfolios of interest earning assets to take advantage of the spread differentials between the assets in the SIV and the funding cost.